twoslashes/twoslash/docs/refs/notations.md

 ### `---cut-after---`

-The sibling to `--cut---` which trims anything after the sigil:
+The sibling to `---cut---` which trims anything after the sigil:

 <!-- eslint-skip -->
 ```ts twoslash